travis-infrastructure/travis-benchmarker/README.md

 # Benchmark EC2 instances

+This script automates starting a few EC2 instances that will pull two big (~10GB) Docker images.
+The goal is to find which combination of instance type/storage driver / etc. yields the faster setup time.

+The instances will report benchmark results to a local web server.

 ## Usage

 ### Start the listener and ngrok

-This will start a basic local webserver that will the instances will send benchmark data to:
+This will start a basic local webserver that the instances will send benchmark data to:

 - `docker build -t benchmarker .`
 - `docker run -ti -v $PWD:/src -p "80:5000" benchmarker`
 - `ngrok http 80` (replace `soulshake.ngrok.io` below with the domain ngrok provides you)

-You can test the listener as follows:
+You can test the listener in the following ways:

 - `curl -H "Content-Type: application/table" soulshake.ngrok.io`
+- `curl -H "Content-Type: application/json" soulshake.ngrok.io`

 ### Run the benchmark